antoniasymeonidou/weather-app/README.md

 # Weather App ☁️ 🌩️ ☀️

-This is a weather forecasting application, using React.
+This is a 5 day weather forecasting application, using React.
+The application allows the user to search for the weather within UK.

 ![weather-app](https://i.imgur.com/XIhXEzH.png)

+**Technologies**

+- React

 **Built Using:**